Recyclever/TechnicalTest/readme.md

 ### 1 - Code Review (10 minutes)

-Look at the code in `1_code_review/fetch_user_data.py`
+Look at the code in `1_code_review/fetch_todo_data.py`

-Review this code that fetches user data from an API.
+Review this code that fetches TODO data from an API.
 Identify at least 4 issues and explain how you would fix them.

 You may edit the file and add your answers as comments.